noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Ionizing vs non ionizing radiation:
 EMF with very short wavelengths are considered to have higher energy than EMF with larger wavelengths. (https://www.healthline.com/health/emf#types).
 EMF waves that carry enough energy can be considered 'Ionizing'.
 This means that they have enough energy remove electrons from atoms.
- While  confirmed to be harmful to human health, the only types of EMF that have enough energy to do this are alpha, beta, gamma and X-rays.
+While ionizing radiation is confirmed to be harmful to human health, the only types of EMF that have enough energy to do this are alpha, beta, gamma and X-rays.

 What types of radiation do phones emit.